 Year 6 2024 - 2025

-Welcome to Year 6!
+Welcome to Year 6

-Year Six is an exciting and memorable year for our oldest children and one in which they prepare for the next chapter in their learning journies by building on our CARE values: collaboration, aspiration, resilience and endeavour.
+Year Six is an exciting and memorable year for our oldest children and one in which they prepare for the next chapter in their learning journeys by building on our CARE values: collaboration, aspiration, resilience and endeavour.

 With Mr Lodge's passions for English and History alongside Miss Duquemin's love of Sports and Science, Year Six has something to inspire everyone.
 Year Six is supported by the dedicated and nurturing Mrs Sanderson.
 Find more information about the year below.
 If there is ever anything you need to ask, we are only a phone call or email away.